rodrivas78/Ballistic-Challenge/README.md

 Change in line 30 the value from AY to AY = -.4.

 ⦁ Increasing the limiting power of the cannon:
-To do this, increase (at line 50) the values ​​that limit the velocity of the vectors at the moment of firing.
+To do this, increase (at line 50) the values that limit the velocity of the vectors at the moment of firing.
 As in this example (in bold):
 50 D=STICK(0):IFVX>=20THENVX=19ELSEIFVX<=-1THENVX=0ELSEIFABS(VY)>=20THENVY=-19ELSEIFVY=0THENVY=-1ELSEIFD=1THENVY=VY-1ELSEIFD=5THENVY=VY+1ELSEIFD=3THENVX=VX+1ELSEIFD=7THENVX=VX-1ELSEIFSTRIG(0)THEN70

 ⦁ Slow Motion
 To leave the trajectory in slow motion, modify (in line 10) the value of the variable "T" for T = .5 or even T = .5.

 Tip: If you want to make room on the screen remove obstacles by deleting the following commands on line 30: [PUTSPRITE2, (I (C), J (C)), 4.2] and [PUTSPRITE3, (K (C), M C)), 11.3]

 FINAL CONSIDERATIONS